Lightstreamer/Lightstreamer-example-DynamoDB-adapter-kotlin/README.md

 ### AWS DynamoDB

-Both the Data Adapters and the simulator uses two DynamoDB tables that you have to create in a AWS region of your choice:
+Both the Data Adapters and the simulator uses two DynamoDB tables that you have to create empty in an AWS region of your choice:

     - DemoCurrentTimeData
     - DemoDeparturesData